 Lots of cleaning products can be toxic to cats, so make sure heavy-duty cleaning substances for your drains and ovens are locked well out of paw’s reach.
 Also, never use bleach or industrial-strength cleaners during litter box duty.
 Not only can they irritate your cat, but the potent smells can put them off entering the box.

 3. Keep Medicines And Pills Locked Away

-This one might seem a no-brainer, but it’s also important to avoid the laziness of leaving vitamins and other supplements out and about where they could be knocked over and scarfed down under the guise of feline treats.
+This one might seem a no-brainer, but it’s also important to avoid the laziness of leaving vitamins and other supplements out and about where they could be knocked over and scarfed down after being mistakenly seen as feline treats.

 4. Be Cautious With Breakables